 Step two: Add the milk to the matcha mixture and whisk in (or blend together).

-Step three: Add ice to a glass, then pour over the coffee, and finally the matcha milk mixture.
+Step three: Make your coffee using your preferred method.
+Check out our post about how much coffee grounds are needed for the perfect cup!
+Then, add ice to a glass, then pour over the coffee, and finally the matcha milk mixture.
 Enjoy!

 Watch How to Make This - Step by Step